GoogleCloudPlatform/gcsfuse/docs/logging.md

 This readme describes about the logging support in gcsfuse and how users can use that support.

-GCSFuse supports different debug flags e.g. --debug_fs, --debug_fuse,
---debug_gcs etc. Each of these flags logs debug info of a different component of gcsfuse.
+GCSFuse supports different debug flags e.g. --debug_fuse, --debug_gcs etc. Each of these flags logs debug info of a different component of gcsfuse.
 For more information, use `gcsfuse --help`.